Expensify/App/docs/articles/expensify-classic/getting-started/Invite-Members.md

 Navigate to **Settings > Workspaces > Group > *Workspace Name* > People** - then click Invite and enter all of the email addresses separated by comma.
 Indicate whether you want them to be an Employee, Admin, or Auditor on the Workspace.

-If you are utilizing the Advanced Approval feature, you can specify who members should submit their expense reports to and who an approver should send approved reports to for the next step in the approval process.
+If you are utilizing the Advanced Approval feature, you can specify who each member should submit their expense reports to and who an approver should send approved reports to for the next step in the approval process.
 If someone is the final approver, you can leave this field blank.

 Another convenient method is to employ the spreadsheet bulk upload option for inviting members to a Workspace.
 This proves particularly helpful when initially configuring your system or when dealing with numerous member updates.
 Simply click the "Import from Spreadsheet" button and upload a file in formats such as .csv, .txt, .xls, or .xlsx to streamline the process.